oceanprotocol-archive/dev-ocean/doc/architecture/squid.md

 This is the main class to interact with the Ocean network.

-All ocean protocol features are accessed through this module.
+All Ocean Protocol features are accessed through this module.

 ---